stackblitz/webcontainer-docs/docs/tutorial/7-add-interactivity.md

 ```
 :::

-Notice that the `fit()` method is also called on the addon immediately after attaching the terminal to the DOM to make sure that the terminal takes up the entire height and width of the `div` terminal element.
+Notice that the `fit()` method is also called on the `fitAddon` immediately after attaching the terminal to the DOM.
+This is to make sure that the terminal takes up the entire height and width of the `div` terminal element.

-## 6. Resize the output lines
+## 5. Resize the output lines

-The terminal itself now has proper dimensions, but the WebContainer process that runs the shell is still not aware of what the exact dimensions are.
+Now, the terminal itself has proper dimensions, but the WebContainer process that runs the shell is still not aware of what the exact dimensions are.
 To fix that, pass in the dimensions when spawning the WebContainer process.

 :::code-group
 ```js [main.js] {3-6}